EVERYTHING YOU SHOULD KNOW ABOUT STONEHENGE ENGLAND

 Today Stonehenge stands as a true masterpiece and a fantastic example of sophisticated ancient architecture.
 It’s a monument to engineering and building by well-organized people using only simple tools and technologies.
 A gem of English heritage, Stonehenge is a spiritual place, a source of inspiration, and a true wonder of the world.

 The building of the iconic Stonehenge monument

 To build the Stonehenge we know today, people used primitive prehistoric technology.
-To erect the stones, they had to dig up large holes with a sloping side.
+To erect the stones, they had to dig up large holes with sloping sides.
 Those holes are lined with a row of wooden stakes on which the rocks were then moved into position.
 The stones were held upright using ropes made out of plant fiber.
-You can see the demonstration of how the rocks were transported in an open gallery outside of the Stonehenge Visitor Center, ner the reconstruction of Neolithic houses.
+You can see the demonstration of how the rocks were transported in an open gallery outside of the Stonehenge Visitor Center near the reconstruction of Neolithic houses.